MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 other observable patterns.

-Similarly, if the client enforces DNSSEC validation on A/AAAA responses, it SHOULD NOT fall back to steps 5 or 6 if the SVCB response fails to validate.
+Similarly, if the client enforces DNSSEC validation on A/AAAA responses, it SHOULD terminate the connection if a SVCB response fails to validate.

 If the client is unable to complete SVCB resolution due to its chain length limit, the client SHOULD fall back to the authority endpoint, as if the